rzzzwilson/hashtable/README.rst

 where **old** and **new** are void pointers to two of your records.
 Your code must cast these two pointers to pointers to your records and somehow compare them.
-The return value is one of:
+The return value must be one of:

 +---------+------------+
 | Returns | When       |